 Menu Close

-Using QAGS for your RPG
+Using Q3E or QAGS for your RPG

 For those who would like to use QAGS for their own game, we’ve released a System Reference Document (SRD) under a Creative Commons Attribution 4.0 International License.
 This means that you can use and adapt the text of the SRD (and only the SRD) in just about any way you like as long as you include the following attribution: